-There are various different types of trusts and in simple terms, a trust is a way of managing assets (such as properties, shares, investments etc.) for certain people and can take on many different types.
+A trust is a way of managing assets such as property, shares and investments for certain people and can take on many different types.
 The people responsible for managing the assets are called the trustees and the people who benefit from the assets are called the beneficiaries.
-A trust is created via a trust document which contains certain rules and conditions which the trustees and beneficiaries must comply with.
+A trust is created via a trust document which contains certain rules and conditions with which the trustees and beneficiaries must comply.
 The trust can last for a maximum of 125 years under law.

 Why make a Trust with I Will Solicitors?

 There are various reasons as to why trusts are set up, but the two main reasons are asset protection and tax savings.

-You may wish to gift a home to your child or children but fear that it may be lost by the financial imprudence of the child, or via factors beyond your control such as a claim made by a spouse on the divorce of the child.
+You may wish to gift a home to your child or children but fear that it may be lost by the financial imprudence of the child, or by factors beyond your control such as a claim made by a spouse on the divorce of the child.
 Trusts can be used to ensure that assets are protected against the claims of third parties.
 With the use of trusts, the assets can be protected if the beneficiaries are going through a divorce or bankruptcy.
-In addition you can appoint yourself and/or spouse as trustee(s) of the trust fund, in order to retain control over the asset.
+In addition, you can appoint yourself and/or your spouse as trustee(s) of the trust fund in order to retain control over the asset.

-Trusts can also be created during lifetime as part of a “lifetime” planning strategy, or on death through what are known as Will trusts.
-This reduces your own wealth and thus your exposure to inheritance tax.
-Additionally, placing assets into trust can also be advantageous for income tax purposes, as individual beneficiaries annual income tax free allowances may be utilised in order to reduce or eliminate income tax on rental income for instance.
+Trusts can also be created during lifetime as part of a lifetime planning strategy, or on death through what are known as Will Trusts.
+This lessens your own wealth and thus reduces your exposure to inheritance tax.
+Additionally, placing assets into a trust can be advantageous for income tax purposes, as individual beneficiaries’ annual income tax-free allowances may be utilised for the reduction or elimination of income tax on rental income, for instance.